ElectionDataAnalysis/electiondata/docs/User_Guide.md

      * `add_elements_from_multi_results_file(directory)` does the same for every file/munger in the directory named in a `.ini` file in the directory

 ## Load Data
-In the `results_dir` directory indicated in `run_time.ini`, create a `.ini` file for each results file you want to use.
-The file `src/parameter_file_templates/results.ini.template` is a template for the individual `.ini` files.
-The results files and the `.ini` files must both be in the directory specified in the 'results_dir' parameter in `run_time.ini`.
-The files can have arbitrary names.
+Each results file to be loaded must be designated in a `*.ini` file inside the corresponding jurisdiction's subfolder of `ini_files_for_results` in the repository.
+The `*.ini` files currrently in this repository correspond to data files available from the [TestingData repository](https://github.com/ElectionDataAnalysis/TestingData).
+These should load directly with the munger and jurisdiction files from the election_data_analysis repository.

 If all the `.ini` files in a single directory will use the same munger, jurisdiction and election, you can use `make_par_files` to create these `.ini` files in batches.
 For example,
 ```